zmcartor/homestead-guide/source/network/connecting-to-the-network.rst

    } ]

-To check the ports used by geth and also find your enode URI run:
+To check the ports used by gexp and also find your enode URI run:

 .. code-block:: Javascript